 The Feetures Elite Merino Ultra-Light Quarter socks are a nylon, rayon, and wool mixture with just a touch of spandex.
 There’s ultra-light cushioning, so you’ll be better off wearing them for light trekking and backpacking instead of extreme hiking.
 The fit is also extremely comfortable, making it comparable with well-known brands like Darn Tough and Smartwool.

 There are some durability issues with these socks, but the snug fit and breathability more than make up for it.
 The quarter height is probably the most versatile option, but there are more choices for different boots and shoes.
-The Amazon rating here is 4.2 out of 5 stars.
-The price ranging from $ to $ makes it an accessible choice for those who are serious about their foot health.

 So, Which Are the Best Socks to Keep You Going?